 Work is progressing well to replace the wonderful one-lane logging bridge over the Nass River.
 The new concrete structure will be safe and efficient, but will have none of the current bridge’s character.

 At 12:20, I reached the Bear Glacier.
 Although it filled the valley not that many decades ago, it’s now separated from the highway by Strohn Lake.
+For photos of the loss from 1975 until now, see my article Retreat of BC’s Bear Glacier, 1975 – 2015.

 The first thing on the schedule was playing in Strohn Lake with Bella and Tucker.
 It’s pretty easy to get Bella swimming, but I was quite amazed when Tucker swam briefly to fetch a stick as well.
 The water comes from the Bear Glacier a kilometer away from where we were playing, so yes, it’s very cold!